Understanding csrf_token in Django: What It Is, Why It Exists, and How to Use It

 1 | |

-POST request needs a token or request gets blocked.
+POST requests are meant to be state-changing an therefore need a token or the request gets blocked.

 Basic Django Form Example: